 - 3. The Commission is empowered to adopt delegated acts in accordance with Article 35 to amend this Directive by adapting the limit on the share of biofuels and biogas produced from the feedstock listed in Part B of Annex IX on the basis of an assessment of the availability of feedstock.
 The limit shall be at least 1,7 %.
-If the Commission adopts such a delegated act, the limit set out in it shall also apply to Member States that have obtained an approval from the Commission to increase the limit, in accordance with paragraph 1, second subparagraph, or paragraph 2, second subparagraph,) of this Article, after a 5-years transitional period, without prejudice to the right of the Member State to apply that new limit earlier.
-Member States may apply for a new approval from the Commission for an increase from the limit laid down in the delegated act in accordance with paragraph 1, second subparagraph 1, second subparagraph, or paragraph 2, second subparagraph, of this Article. - 4.
+If the Commission adopts such a delegated act, the limit set out in it shall also apply to Member States that have obtained an approval from the Commission to increase the limit, in accordance with paragraph 1, second subparagraph, or paragraph 2, second subparagraph,) of this Article, after a five-years transitional period, without prejudice to the right of the Member State to apply that new limit earlier.
+Member States may apply for a new approval from the Commission for an increase from the limit laid down in the delegated act in accordance with paragraph 1, second subparagraph, or paragraph 2, second subparagraph, of this Article. - 4.
 The Commission is empowered to adopt delegated acts in accordance with Article 35 to amend this Directive by adapting transport fuels and their energy content as set out in Annex III in accordance with scientific and technical progress.

 - 5. For the purpose of the calculations referred to in paragraph 1, first subparagraph, point (b), and in paragraph 2, first subparagraph, point (a), the amount of energy supplied to the maritime transport sector shall, as a proportion of that Member State's gross final consumption of energy, be considered to be no more than 13 %.
-For Cyprus and Malta, the amount of energy consumed in the maritime transport sector shall, as a proportion of those Member States' gross final consumption of energy, be considered to be no more transport sector shall, as a proportion of those Member States' gross final consumption of energy, be considered to be no more transport sector shall, as a proportion of those Member States' gross final consumption of energy, be considered to be no more than 5 %.
+For Cyprus and Malta, the amount of energy consumed in the maritime transport sector shall, as a proportion of those Member States' gross final consumption of energy, be considered to be no more than 5 %.
 This paragraph shall apply until 31 December 2030. - 6.
 Where electricity is used for the production of renewable fuels of non-biological origin, either directly or for the production of intermediate products, the average share of electricity from renewable sources in the country of production, as measured two years before the year in question, shall be used to determine the share of renewable energy.